 I am inspired by the landscape of the North East where I live.
 Most of my work is based on an ancient mining landscape called Cockfield Fell where I walk nearly every day.
 I use elements of what I see and combine these with my imagination to create my paintings.
 I am fascinated by the Fell’s strange, other-worldly, abstract shapes defined by the morning shadows and framed by big dramatic skies.
 Its pools, pathways, mounds, dips and curves are my motifs.
 I decide which shapes and colours to play with, then draw and apply layers of paint until I find balance and a painterly world emerges which celebrates this landscape.

 In 2014 I graduated from the University of Sunderland with a first class degree in fine art.
 Since then I have regularly exhibited in the UK and in 2015 was selected for the International Contemporary Biennale held in Versilia and I have also exhibited in Florence.
 In 2015 I reached the final shortlists both for Royal Academy Summer Exhibition and the National Open Art Exhibition.
-In 2016 I was selected as one of the North East's emerging artists and featured in the annual art journal Lungs.
+In 2016 I was selected as one of the North East’s emerging artists and featured in the annual art journal Lungs.
 I am an elected exhibiting member of the prestigious Leeds Fine Artists group and have been shortlisted for The New Light Art Prize 2017/2018.
-This year I was awarded The Artist Magazine prize at the RBSA Prize Exhibition.
+This year I have been selected for the Beep Painting Prize and was awarded The Artist Magazine prize at the RBSA Prize Exhibition.